zla5/WATransChat/README.md

 ---

 ## 📥 Installation Instructions
+### How to log in using the Android app by scanning a QR code

+1. **Open split-screen mode on your phone**
+* Go to the **multitasking interface** on your phone and select **split screen**.
+* Place the Android app **WhatsApp web QR code interface** on the top half of the screen.

+2. **Take a screenshot of the QR code**

+* As soon as the QR code page appears on the top half of the screen, **immediately take a screenshot** of the QR code.

+3. **Send the QR code to another device**

+* Stay in split-screen mode.
+* Open WeChat, QQ, or another transfer tool on the bottom half of the screen and send the screenshot of the QR code to another phone or computer.

+4. **Open the native WhatsApp QR code scanning feature**

+* In split-screen mode, switch the bottom half of the screen to **native WhatsApp**.
+* Tap the **three-dot menu in the top right corner → Settings → QR code icon in the top right corner → Scan QR code**

+5. **Scan the QR Code**

+* Use the native WhatsApp QR code scanning feature to **scan a screenshot of the QR code you just uploaded on another device or computer**.

+6. **Notes**

+* **Do not exit split-screen mode**, otherwise the QR code will refresh and become invalid.
+* Ensure that the screenshot transfer and QR code scanning are completed within 20 seconds.

+---

 ### 360 Browser / 360 Extreme Browser
 1. Download the **`WATransChat.crx`** file from this repository
 2. Drag it into 360 Browser / Extreme Browser and click to install